 Reducing Late Payments Through Active Communication

 Active communication with your customers is the key right now to ensure you are on top of your collection process.
 Knowing when the invoice can be issued to your customer and when it falls due is vital.
-It is also important to know when you can expect payment from your customers as many of them may be temporary shut down due to the ’Circuit Breaker’.
+It is also important to know when you can expect payment from your customers as many of them may be temporarily shut down due to the ’Circuit Breaker’.

 Even worse, some of your customers may have gone into administration.
 Proactive communication may help you get your invoice to the front of the queue and increase the likelihood of your invoice getting paid.